-As of September 30, 2024, we have not provided taxes on undistributed earnings of our foreign subsidiaries, which may be subject to foreign withholding taxes upon repatriation, as we consider these earnings indefinitely reinvested.
+As of September 30, 2025, we have not provided taxes on undistributed earnings of our foreign subsidiaries, which may be subject to foreign withholding taxes upon repatriation, as we consider these earnings indefinitely reinvested.
 Our indefinite reinvestment determination is based on the future operational and capital requirements of our domestic and foreign operations.
 We expect our international cash and cash equivalents and marketable securities will continue to be used for our foreign operations and therefore do not anticipate repatriating these funds.
-As of September 30, 2024, it is not practical to calculate the unrecognized deferred tax liability on these earnings due to the complexities of the utilization of foreign tax credits and other tax assets.
+As of September 30, 2025, it is not practical to calculate the unrecognized deferred tax liability on these earnings due to the complexities of the utilization of foreign tax credits and other tax assets.

-Deferred tax assets (liabilities) consist of the following as of September 30, 2024 and 2023 (dollars in thousands):
+Deferred tax assets (liabilities) consist of the following as of September 30, 2025 and 2024 (dollars in thousands):

 September 30,

-2024 2023
+2025 2024

 Deferred tax assets:

-Net operating loss carryforwards \$ 40,155 \$ 31,026
+Net operating loss carryforwards \$ 39,503 \$ 40,155

-Capital loss carryforwards - 8,187

-Federal credit carryforwards 7,380 4,487
+Federal credit carryforwards 7,072 7,380

-Accrued expenses and other reserves 3,119 4,620
+Accrued expenses and other reserves 5,962 3,119

-Deferred revenue 37,508 52,513
+Deferred revenue 39,186 37,508

-Acquired intangibles 110,844 104,634
+Acquired intangibles 88,686 110,844

-Interest limitations carryforward 9,456 10,997
+Interest limitations carryforward 6,651 9,456

-Operating lease liabilities 3,714 4,493
+Operating lease liabilities 4,219 3,714

-Depreciation 25,394 13,152
+Depreciation 29,374 25,394

-Deferred compensation 1,028 1,851
+Deferred compensation 660 1,028

-Pension obligation 462 852
+Pension obligation 479 462

-Other 3,873 4,148
+Other 3,812 3,873

-Total deferred tax assets \$ 242,933 \$ 240,960
+Total deferred tax assets 225,604 242,933

-Valuation allowance for deferred tax assets (167,314) (162,966)
+Valuation allowance for deferred tax assets (150,996) (167,314)

-Deferred tax assets \$ 75,619 \$ 77,994
+Deferred tax assets \$ 74,608 \$ 75,619

 Deferred tax liabilities:

-Depreciation \$ (5,006) \$ (5,697)
+Depreciation \$ (6,617) \$ (5,006)

-Acquired intangibles (6,889) (11,707)
+Acquired intangibles (2,716) (6,889)

-Convertible debt - -

-Operating lease right of use assets (3,557) (3,896)
+Operating lease right of use assets (4,009) (3,557)

-Deferred costs (7,691) (8,489)
+Deferred costs (5,430) (7,691)

-Other (1,656) (2,166)
+Other (1,731) (1,656)

-Total deferred tax liabilities (24,799) (31,955)
+Total deferred tax liabilities (20,503) (24,799)

-Net deferred tax assets \$ 50,820 \$ 46,039
+Net deferred tax assets \$ 54,105 \$ 50,820

 Deferred income taxes arise from temporary differences between the tax and financial statement recognition of revenue and expenses.
 We regularly assess the need for a valuation allowance against our deferred tax assets.
 In evaluating whether it is more likely than not that some or all of our deferred tax assets will not be realized, we consider all available positive and negative evidence.
-During the third quarter of fiscal year 2022, we established a valuation allowance of \$107.6 million against our deferred tax assets in a foreign jurisdiction, which consists of tax amortizable intellectual property and net operating loss carryforwards.
-We will continue to maintain a valuation allowance against these deferred tax assets until we believe it is more likely than not that they will be realized.
+We maintain a valuation allowance against these deferred tax assets until we believe it is more likely than not that they will be realized.
 If sufficient positive evidence arises in the future indicating that all or a portion of the deferred tax assets meet the more likely than not standard, the valuation allowance would be reversed accordingly in the period that such determination is made.
+As of September 30, 2025, we have \$151.0 million in valuation allowance against our net foreign deferred tax assets.
 As of September 30, 2024, we have \$167.3 million in valuation allowance against our net foreign deferred tax assets.
-As of September 30, 2023, we have \$154.8 million and \$8.2 million against our net foreign and domestic deferred tax assets, respectively.
+The change in valuation allowance of \$(16.3) million included income tax provision of \$(23.3) million, cumulative translation adjustments of \$7.1 million, and other comprehensive income of \$(0.1) million.

 The remaining deferred tax assets after valuation allowances are primarily domestic.
-Based on the level of historical taxable income and projections for future taxable income over the periods for which these deferred tax assets are deductible, we believe that it is more likely than not that we will realize the benefits of the domestic deductible differences.
+For each of the periods shown, we have domestic financial taxable income resulting from permanent differences between domestic loss before income taxes and taxable income.
+Based on the level of historical financial taxable income and projections for future financial taxable income over the periods for which these deferred tax assets are deductible, we believe that it is more likely than not that we will realize the benefits of the domestic deductible differences.